VeiCash/docs/README.md

-# docs
+# Documents of Vei.Cash

-Documents of Vei.Cash
+All Vei.cash public documents.